Comparing Laser Removal and Traditional Surgery for Keloid Treatment

 Have you ever wondered whether keloid laser vs surgery is the better choice when dealing with stubborn scars?
 When a skin wound heals abnormally and forms thick tissue, keloids can appear larger than the original injury.
 These growths can affect different types of scars and show up on many areas of the body, often leaving patients searching for effective ways to manage them.

 While keloids may resemble hypertrophic scars, they behave differently and often continue to grow over time.
-Because each case is unique, understanding your treatment options is essential before deciding on a plan.
-This article guides you through the key differences, benefits, and limitations of both laser and surgical approaches so you can feel confident as you explore what comes next.
+Because each case is unique, understanding the differences between the two approaches will help you navigate the next sections of this article.

 Laser therapy and traditional surgery have both been shown to be successful treatment options for keloid scar removal.